berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 di erent stream, we distinguish between commands assigned to each of the X and OpenGL streams.

-The following commands are processed on the client side and there- fore do not exist in either the X or the OpenGL stream:
+The following commands are processed on the client side and therefore do not exist in either the X or the OpenGL stream:

 - glXGetClientString
 - glXGetCurrentContext